andysylvester/federated-bookshelves/use-cases/brainstorm.md

 Point to other booklist - URL or location of another booklist

-Point to blog post" as UC3
+Point to blog post - URL or location of a blog post referring to a booklist

 ## Book